 Been There, Worked There

 1. Too Crowded – if you’ve ever gone to a gym at peak times (early morning, noon, and after work), you’ve probably had to wait in line to use your favorite machine or piece of cardio equipment.
 I’ve actually had someone come up to me in the middle of a set asking me to hurry up because they needed to use the machine I was using.
 And, there’s nothing worse that needing to use a piece of equipment only to find someone sitting on that piece of equipment either chit chatting with a friend or, worse, talking on their cell phone.
 And the worst time of the year… January – March!
 Why, all of those people with New Year’s resolutions to get healthy.
 The good news (or bad news) is… 50 percent will disappear by June and another 40 percent will give up by next December… until the next bumper crop of exercisers emerges!
+Maybe they would have been dissuaded from giving up so soon if they had used a quality supplement like growth hormone pills from Sculpt Nation.

 2. Membership Contracts – gym memberships can lock you in for years and are very hard to get out of, even if you have a legitimate excuse.
 You might be able to find a great introductory offer, but before you know it, you’re paying hundreds or even thousands of dollars for the right to walk into a gym.
 On top of the membership, you often have to pay additional fees for classes, showers, lockers, towels, etc. And just know that with your basic gym membership, you’re on your own.
 If you want to learn how to use the equipment, you need to pay for a personal trainer.
 At commercial gyms, that can easily set you back another $300 – $1,000 per month.